You cannot land a high paying client without having a killer freelance writing portfolio. So, you need to start building a writing portfolio.

 By the way, she teaches you how to set up an attractive writing portfolio page on your website as well.

 How to create an online portfolio as a freelance writer?
+How to build a writing portfolio?

 Create samples, self-publish and include them in your writing portfolio